ON THIS PAGE

 Powering

 OAK4 cameras consume up to 25W of power (peaks) and require PoE+ (802.3at, 30W) injector/switch for power (eg. TL-SG1008P).
-After being powered and booted, status LED should turn blue and start "breathing", indicating that the device is ready for configuration.
+After being powered and booted, status light should turn solid blue, indicating that the device is ready.

 2